 The Digital Learning Center features Learning Express (which has over 800 academic and vocational tutorials and courses) and learning resources on digital literacy, careers, health, business, law and government.

 Maine State Library’s Resources for Seniors

 You can apply for a MSL Online Library Card to access resources such as ReferenceUSA.

 Need free legal help?
 Try Pine Tree Legal – free legal assistance for Maine people on low-incomes.

 In addition to our in-library materials, we also have a number of online genealogy resources.
-Ancestry for Public Libraries can be accessed through Marvel! while in the library but other resources can be accessed anywhere (sometimes you need your library card).
+Ancestry for Public Libraries can be accessed through Digital Maine Library while in the library but other resources can be accessed anywhere (sometimes you need your library card).
 For genealogy help, come to our drop-in!